aiidateam/aiida-core/docs/source/howto/codes.rst

         return calcinfo

-The first block of code (lines 3-7) is just unpacking the inputs that have been passed, which can be accessed through ``self.inputs``, into local variables.
+The first block of code (lines 4-8) is just unpacking the inputs that have been passed, which can be accessed through ``self.inputs``, into local variables.
-Note that this information is not accessed via the ``spec.inputs`` anymore, but by ``self.inputs``: by the time this method is executed the specs will have become properties of the |CalcJob| and now should contain the actual inputs provided by the user.
+Note that, unlike in the |define| method, this one is implemented from scratch and so there is no call to a ``super().define(folder)`` method.

-The input required by the addition "code" is just a `bashscript` line with the value of the input nodes replaced appropriately.
+The input required by the addition "code" just contains a `bashscript` line with the value of the input nodes replaced appropriately.
-This is being created on line 9, using the |folder.open| method to get a handle to the file and simply writing in it.
+This is being created on lines 10 and 11, using the |folder.open| method to get a handle to the file and simply writing in it.
 This directory represented by the |Folder| object (along with all the files created in it) will not only be copied to the remote machine for the code to be run there, but will also be stored in the local repository of the calculation node.

-Next in lines 12-15 we are creating and setting up the ``codeinfo = CodeInfo()`` object.
+Next in lines 13-16 we are creating and setting up the ``codeinfo = CodeInfo()`` object.
-The ``code_uuid`` that is passed in line 13 is necessary for the engine to get the required information from the |Code| node (such as the full path of the executable, etc.).
+The ``code_uuid`` that is passed in line 14 is necessary for the engine to get the required information from the |Code| node (such as the full path of the executable, etc.).
 Note that this was taken in the unloading block from ``input_code = self.inputs['code']``, which we never specified in the |define| method: this is one of the inputs defined in the base |CalcJob| class that we mentioned earlier when discussing the ``super().define(spec)``:

 .. code-block:: python